ZCW-J102D52/DataFinalGroup-Music/README.md

 Each group member should have a series of things to work on, and you'll need to do a serious amount of work to draft out the project plan and setup tasks, and keep track of where everyone is over the next 14 days.

+All of the above is negotiable, think it thru, discuss amongst yourselves, and on MOnday we can talk.

 You're excused from a daily stand up for only New Year's Day.
 Whether or not Christmas Day has a standup is based on your decision as a group.